PaddlePaddle/Paddle/doc/optimization/gpu_profiling.rst

 2. :code:`REGISTER_GPU_PROFILER` is a general purpose wrapper object of :code:`cudaProfilerStart` and :code:`cudaProfilerStop` to avoid program crashes when CPU version of PaddlePaddle invokes them.

-You can find all the gory details about how to use both of them in the next session.
+You can find more details about how to use both of them in the next session.

 Hands-on Approach
 =================